You know the sort of day I’m talking about don’t you?

 I left watching television off this list on purpose.

-Unfortunately it’s the way a lot of us relax after work.
+Unfortunately it’s the way a lot of us unwind after a stressful day after work.
 It is also the time we eat the unhealthiest foods and tend to sit for far too long.

 Turn on some relaxing music instead of the television.